SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter3/Day1.md

 }
 ```
 #### ANSWER:
 Sorry, seems confusing considering only the resources name "Jacob" was stated above, can't state what type of resources it is.
-But, a look at the full code in N06 below.
+But, a look at the full code in No6 Quest below.
 I can say its a Boolean resource type.

 <hr>